pxg/pxg.github.io/_posts/2026-01-30-the-laptop-train-advantage.md

 ![Hilarious Thameslink meme](/assets/images/posts/thameslink.jpg)

 Secondly, the seats on Thameslink trains don't have tables.
-The advantage of a laptop is you can use it on your lap [insert meme].
+The advantage of a laptop is you can use it on your lap.
 Even with an ultra portable iPhone keyboard set-up I'd be unable to use it, unless I had some sort of bizarre device to strap the iPhone in front of my face.
-So for now I'll be sticking with my laptop or maybe it's time I invest in the Apple Vision Pro [insert machine man meme].
+So for now I'll be sticking with my laptop or maybe it's time I invest in the Apple Vision Pro.

+{% comment %}
+[insert macho man meme].
+{% endcomment %}